ARM-software/m-profile-user-guide-examples/Exception_model/irq-priority-basic/Readme.md

 ```
 We are in IRQ 1 Handler!
 Setting IRQ 0 to pend
-The excep num of the highest priority pending excep is 16
+The number of the highest priority pending exception is 16
 There is only one active exception.
-The excep num of the highest priority active excep is 17
+The number of the highest priority active exception is 17
 We are in IRQ 0 Handler!
 There is only one active exception.
-The excep num of the highest priority active excep is 16
+The number of the highest priority active exception is 16
 Group priority test is completed!
 ```
 Because the preemption only depends on group priority, with same group priority of IRQ0 and IRQ1, although the sub priority of IRQ0's is lower than IRQ1's, the preemption won't happen.
 So, triggering IRQ0 at IRQ1 handler, the program handles these two IRQs according the tail-chaining behavior.